We have a wonderful team of office staff, dancers, teachers and trustees, who are all dedicated to and passionate about the vision of Springs.

 Rebecca danced professionally on cruise liners and overseas, travelling to Greece, Germany, Denmark and Norway.
 Following on from this, she undertook a degree course in Performing Arts at North Hertfordshire University, gaining an HND, before transferring to Middlesex University to specialise in Dance Studies, where she gained a 2:1 BA Hons.
 Rebecca has taught dance in schools and for the community, and worked as an Assistant at The Place Artist Development, London, as Programme Manager at essexdance, and as a Creative Agent for the Royal Opera House Creative Partnerships.
 Rebecca began working for Springs Dance Company in 2008.

-Katie graduated from Laban with a First Class BA (Hons) in 2013. at the University of Chichester, touring internationally with MAP Dance performing works by Kerry Nichols, Gary Clarke, Yael Flexer, Liz Agiss and Hagit Bar.
-Katie has been a company dancer for Springs Dance Company since 2016 and has also performed with Autin Dance Theatre touring A Positive Life, Here We Are Dance as part of the Birmingham International Dance Festival, The Natashas Project, Dance Equation and at Sensibility Festival with InterACTION.
+Katie graduated from Laban with a First Class BA (Hons) in 2013.
+She then achieved a Distinction for her MA in Dance Performance at the University of Chichester, touring internationally with MAP Dance performing works by Kerry Nichols, Gary Clarke, Yael Flexer, Liz Agiss and Hagit Bar.
+Katie has been working and performing with Springs Dance Company since 2016 and has also performed with Autin Dance Theatre, Here We Are Dance at the Birmingham International Dance Festival, The Natashas Project, Dance Equation and at Sensibility Festival with InterACTION.
 Katie is also passionate about inclusive arts and is a facilitator for Open Theatre Company delivering non-verbal physical theatre sessions for young people with learning disabilities.

 Naomi trained at L'Ecole du Ballet du Nord and Central School of Ballet and has danced with companies such as DV8, Maiden Voyage Dance Company, the Royal Opera and Springs Dance Company.
 Naomi joined Springs in 2007 and became Assistant Director in 2010 until 2017.
 Since 2012 Naomi has also worked as Rehearsal Director for Maiden Voyage Dance Company in Belfast, including with choreographers Suzannah McCreight, Dylan Quinn, Enrique Carbrera and Luke Murphy.
 Naomi enjoyed a fruitful year of mentoring with Louise Jeffreys, Director of Programming at the Barbican, as part of Dance UK's Dancers’ Mentoring Scheme 2012-13.
 Naomi teaches ballet and contemporary as a freelance artist and has in the past taught for Central School of Ballet, London Studio Centre, Laban, London Borough Councils, Artis Specialists, Help the Aged and many more.
 Naomi moved to Brussels in Summer 2017 and will share her time between discovering dance in Belgium and projects in the UK and elsewhere.